Transferring to CCRI

 - Reading placement exam - is a required test of all students; this is also a pre-admissions requirement for most health and rehabilitative science applicants.
 Additionally, some courses have reading score prerequisites.

 - Writing placement exam - students can be exempt from taking this exam if they transfer a course that is equivalent to ENGL 1005 College Writing or ENGL 1010 Composition I.

-The total amount of credits transferred, including, PLA awards, may not exceed one-half of the credits required for a degree or certificate program.
+The total amount of credits transferred, including credit earned through Credit for Prior Learning, may not exceed 75% of the credits required for a degree or certificate program.
 For more information regarding transfer policies please review the College Catalog.
 The transfer credit review process takes several weeks to complete and may take longer during peak periods.
 Therefore, students are encouraged to send official transcripts from all prior institutions immediately after applying to the College.
-Transcripts should be sent directly to the Office of Enrollment Services at the Flanagan Campus in Lincoln, regardless of what campus a student may be attending.
+Transcripts should be sent directly to the Records Department at the Flanagan Campus in Lincoln, regardless of what campus a student may be attending.
 Students will be notified by mail once transcripts have been evaluated.

-The Office of Enrollment Services maintains a Transfer Evaluation System (TES) to show how courses have historically transferred to CCRI.
+The Records Department maintains a Transfer Evaluation System (TES) to show how courses have historically transferred to CCRI.
 Potential students are encouraged to review the information listed in the database.
 Courses not found in this list may still be transferable.
 However, those courses will be assessed upon submission of an official transcript and acceptance into a degree or certificate program at CCRI.

-Please note: Foreign transcripts must be evaluated by an outside agency prior to submission to the Community College of Rhode Island Office of Enrollment Services.
+Please note: Foreign transcripts must be evaluated by an outside agency prior to submission to the Community College of Rhode Island.
 A course-by-course evaluation with grade and credit hour equivalency is required for transfer credit assessment.
+However, CCRI does not transfer English or health science courses taken in foreign countries, plus, limited math, science, and technology courses are transferable.
 The following are the established agencies that translate foreign credentials to English: